Medical Devices Operator

 Derogations are generally limited to emergencies in the interest of health protection and are not intended for early placing on the market before the completion of clinical trials or an ongoing conformity assessment procedure.
 It is generally assumed that a medical need is indicated for such products.
 Any other need does not constitute a sufficient reason for early placing on the market by means of a derogation.

 Any derogations will be issued to the applying institution by means of a decision if all necessary requirements are met.
-The current fee tariff must be observed.
+Please note the current Fee Regulation.

 Applications for a derogation must be sent by e-mail to medizinprodukte@basg.gv.at.